kohler/masstree-beta/README.md

 ##Test Masstree in a single process##

-The quickiest and simpliest way to trying out Masstree is (**note that this test doesn't involve disk or network overhead.**):
+The quickiest and simplest way to try out Masstree is the `./mttest` program.
+(**Note that this test doesn't involve disk or network overhead.**)

 <pre>
 $ ./mttest
 1/1 rw1/m